 All adult members are required to join our committee and fully participate in the running of the club and grounds maintenance.

 More information about how Te Atatu Pony Club runs, and the rules and regulations you need to be aware of, can be found in the 2021 2022 Members Handbook.

-|Annual membership costs – these cover the cost of coaches for the under 25s and a contribution to the running costs of the club (power, water, maintenance, lease etc).||Fee|
+|2021/2022 Annual membership costs – these cover the cost of coaches for the under 25s and the levies we pay to our District, Area and National bodies.||Fee|

-|Adult Member (needs to be minimum of one adult per child under 18)||$30 p.a.|
+|Adult Member (riding or non-riding.
+Needs to be 1 adult member per family with children under 18)||$30 p.a.|

 |Clubroom key bond (refundable on return on key and trophies)||$50|